-The website isn’t liable for any results arising from you using the platform, which means that you are agreeing to lose your money to Nexo.
+The website isn’t liable for any results from using the platform, which means that you agree to lose your money to Nexo.

 We couldn’t find any information about amendments or how your funds are stored which is another red flag 🚩.

-You should expect that Nexo will be able to change the terms and conditions anytime without any prior notice.
+You should expect Nexo to change the terms and conditions anytime without prior notice.

 No services in Bulgaria and Estonia

-Nexo is registered in Estonia and the founder has roots in Bulgaria.
-The platform clearly restricts any usage of its services in those countries.
+Nexo was registered in Estonia, and the founder has roots in Bulgaria.
+The platform restricts any usage of its services in those countries.

-This is another red flag which only supports the weak legal background of Nexo.
+This red flag only supports the weak legal background of Nexo.

 Potential Red Flags